szaumoor/ZSTweaks/README.md

 In vanilla, this is not contemplated, likely because there isn't any means of introducing sleep on hit to arbitrary weapons and as such that circumstance would have never occurred.
 My mod ZS_WeaponOils does introduce this situation if using the Drow Soporific Oil.

+As of version 1.4.5 a configuration file is now provided, where the user may change some variables to further customize components.
+This file is **ZSTweaks/INSTALL_OPTIONS.txt**.

 ---
 <details>